« I've got it covered! | Main | Cover to Cover: The Many Deaths of Barry (Flash) Allen »

 DC continued to slog along with the standard Mug Shot cover, despite the markedly more dramatic central images of the late 60's and early 70's covers.
 This usually created a bizarre disconnect for the reader, as the Mug Shot Heroes often seemed indifferent to the cover's central drama and, in some cases, strangely cheerful.

-As you can see from the cover of Justice League of America #91 (above), despite the apparent death of the Flash, his helmeted predecessor Jay Garrick, is smiling ear to ear.
+As you can see from the cover of Justice League of America #91 (above), despite the apparent death of the Flash, his helmeted predecessor and mentor Jay Garrick, is smiling ear to ear.
 C'mon, Jay....show a little respect!

 Yes, DC Comics eventually (perhaps grudgingly) featured a few Floating Head covers....but those examples can quite literally be counted on one hand.
 It's clear that the DC editors never really approved of this melodramatic (yet effective) technique, as their cross-town rivals embraced it with their usual histrionic gusto.